botlabs-gg/yagpdb-docs-v2/content/getting-started.md

 conflict with other bots you may have.
 Also make sure to enable all commands, such that you can actually use YAGPDB.

 Try some commands!
 Something like `catfact` or `dadjoke`, to get the party going.
-If those did not work, please read the [Troubleshooting](troubleshooting) guide.
+If those did not work, please read the FAQ on the support server.